oracle-livelabs/security/data-safe/assess-database-users/assess-database-users.md

     ![Download Report dialog box in User Assessment](images/ua-download-report-dialog.png "Download Report dialog box in User Assessment")

-7. In the **Opening user-assessment-report.pdf** dialog box, leave **Save File** selected, and click **OK**.

-    The **Enter name of file to save to** dialog box is displayed.

-8. Browse to the desktop, leave **user-assessment-report.pdf** set as the name, and then click **Save**.

-9. On your desktop, open the report and scroll through it.
-When you are done, close the file.
+7. Open the PDF and review it.

     ![Latest user assessment in PDF format page 1](images/ua-pdf-report-page1.png "Latest user assessment in PDF format page 1")

     ![Latest user assessment in PDF format page 2](images/ua-pdf-report-page2.png "Latest user assessment in PDF format page 2")

-10. Close the PDF and return to the browser tab for Oracle Data Safe.
+8. Close the PDF and return to the browser tab for Oracle Data Safe.